Connecting to prior knowledge

 Have students work in small groups to draft interview questions that they could ask members of their local First Nations community in response to what they have read and learned in Young Dark Emu.
 The questions might range from the topics presented in Young Dark Emu (the land grab, agriculture, food storage, fire, sacred places, sustainable futures), they could be topics of interest (dance, dress, ceremony, storytelling, rock art) or they may be questions that are much broader in nature that this text raises (truth, justice, history, story telling, impact today).

-Note to teachers: Be mindful of cultural protocols, such as asking people to talk about someone else’s Country.
+NOTE: Be mindful of cultural protocols, such as asking people to talk about someone else’s Country.
 Consider Pascoe’s example in that he is not talking for other people’s Country, but rather bringing out the historical record that has been largely ignored and certainly not been brought to mainstream audiences.
 Seeking to involve Indigenous staff within the school can assist facilitate a positive experience.

 Come together as a whole class, discuss and share the interview questions from different student groups, and then as a class decide on the top ten questions.
 Schools may like to invite members of their community to come in and speak with students, discussing some of their questions.
 Other options might include contacting the local Aboriginal Land Council, Aboriginal Education Consultative Group, or organisations such Reconciliation Australia for guidance in making contact with the appropriate people to invite to talk with students.

-Cover Artworks
+Cover artworks

 Have students make brief summary notes on the key ideas that Young Dark Emu presents.
 Students are to design a new front and back cover for Young Dark Emu that they feel effectively captures the main idea and message of the text.
 The teacher might discuss key elements of a front cover design including a bold title, subtitle, author name, use of striking colours, etc. The teacher can highlight key aspects of a back cover including a blurb, praise/recommendations, publisher name, barcode, etc. Students should look at the three different covers of Dark Emu for inspiration by searching online via Google Images.
 Students may also like to create little gold stickers as ‘awards’ for any categories that they think Young Dark Emu should win.
 Following this activity, create a book display with the original cover in the centre, and the student creations around it.